agileware/civicrm-end-user-guide/docs/membership/finding-and-viewing-memberships.md

     If a contact's membership is "pending", the membership will show up when the tab is clicked but it will NOT be counted in the number on the tab.

-After finding the contact you wish to manage, click the "Membership" tab to view a summary of the contact's membership records.
+After finding the contact you wish to manage, click the **Membership** tab to view a summary of the contact's membership records.

 ![image](../img/CiviCRM_update-CiviCore-Contact_MembershipTabs-en.png)